 The Shopping Scene

-The hottest spots for tourists to shop are at Downtown Disney, CityWalk, and the larger themed shopping centers scattered along International Drive.
+The hottest spots for tourists to shop are at Disney Springs, CityWalk, and the larger themed shopping centers scattered along International Drive.
 Kissimmee, though a very busy area, has little to offer shoppers other than seashells and T-shirts that, at three for $10, are a good example of the old saying "you get what you pay for."
-I do, however, admit that I have on occasion found a hidden treasure or two among the trinkets, so if you're in the mood for a bargain and are willing to take the time to hunt for it, you may just get lucky.
-There are, of course, more than just a few of the same tourist traps located along I-Drive (mostly at the northern end) as well as along S.R.
+(You might, on occasion, find a hidden treasure or two among the trinkets, so if you're in the mood for a bargain and are willing to take the time to hunt for it, you may just get lucky.)
+There are more than just a few of the same tourist traps located along I-Drive (mostly at the northern end) as well as along S.R.
 535 in Lake Buena Vista.
-But don't despair; if you stick to the places listed in this guide, you'll find plenty of quality merchandise.

 Many Orlando area stores, particularly those in malls or other shopping centers, are open from 9 or 10am until 9 or 10pm Monday through Saturday, and from noon to 6pm on Sunday.
 It is always best to check before you go, as shopping hours, like those at the parks, can change during the holidays, as well as seasonally.
 Sales tax in Osceola County, which includes Kissimmee, the U.S. 192 corridor, and all of Disney's All-Star resorts, is 7%.
 In Orange County, which includes the International Drive area, SeaWorld, Universal Orlando, most (but not all) of Disney World, and most of the lesser attractions, it's 6.5%.
 In Seminole County, about 40 miles north of Walt Disney World, the rate is 7%.
 No matter where you are, plan on adding a few extra dollars in taxes to your bill when you get to the cash register.

 One thing that's no different here than the rest of the country: If you arrive during the holiday season, from the end of November to January 1, it's best to avoid local shopping malls, especially on weekends.
-They're just as crazy and crowded as those back home -- maybe even worse.
+They're just as crazy and crowded as those back home—maybe even worse.
 And no matter what time of year it is, don't leave your good judgment at the door when you're shopping the outlet malls.
 Although there are some bargains to be found, the prices on many items aren't really much better than you can find at home in many cases.
-The selection, however, may be much larger than you're used to -- especially if you're from outside the United States.
-Remember, though, that you still have to get it home with you somehow, so if you can buy the same item at home, do you really want to have to carry it all the way from Florida?
+The selection, however, may be much larger than you're used to—especially if you're from outside the United States.

 Ship It -- Because Orlando is geared to travelers, many retailers offer to ship packages home for a few dollars more (Disney definitely does).
 So, if you're pondering an extralarge purchase, or even just one you would rather not have to carry (especially in the age of outrageous airline baggage fees), simply ask.
 If a retailer doesn't offer such a service, check with your hotel.
 Many a concierge or business center staffer can arrange a pickup by UPS, the U.S. Postal Service, or another carrier -- or, at the very least, point you in the direction of the carrier located closest to the hotel.
 Anything's better than dragging that 6-foot stuffed Pluto through the not-so-friendly skies.